Census, Citizenship Question in Turmoil

-State governments and advocacy groups have been protesting the proposed inclusion of a citizenship question on the 2020 census in response to a Department of Justice (DOJ) request on the grounds that it will help DOJ better enforce the Voting Rights Act.
+State governments and advocacy groups have been protesting the proposed inclusion of a citizenship question on the 2020 census in response to a Department of Justice (DOJ) request to include the question on the grounds that it will help DOJ better enforce the Voting Rights Act.
 The concern of advocacy groups and others is that non-citizens will not respond to the census, causing an undercount that would impact everything from Congressional representation to the distribution of government funds.

 Why Should Nonprofits Care?